 Certain prior year expenses have been reclassified for consistency with the current year presentation.
 These reclassifications had no effect on the previously reported loss from continuing operations and management does not believe that this reclassification is material to the consolidated financial statements taken as a whole.
-Specifically, we reclassified certain expenses from general and administrative expenses to research and development expenses.
+Specifically, we reclassified certain approximately \$19,000 in Q1

+2023 expenses from research and development expenses to general and administrative expenses to research and development expenses.